rust-lang/book/src/ch04-01-what-is-ownership.md

 * We need a way of returning this memory to the allocator when we’re done with our `String`.

-That first part is done by us: when we call `String::from`, its implementation requests the memory it needs.
+That first part is done by us when we call `String::from`, its implementation requests the memory it needs.
 This is pretty much universal in programming languages.